 - Recognize the various roles of an entrepreneur in the equine industry;

-- Determine the need for employees in your business and create an organizational plan;
+- Measure the need for employees in your business and create an organizational plan;

-- Identify areas of liability in your business and discuss the insurance requirements to protect it; and
+- Identify areas of liability for your business and discuss the insurance requirements to protect it.

 - You as an entrepreneur

 - Explore business opportunities in the equine industry

 - Write a business plan